NorahMansour/MyTickets-api/README.md

 ## Stack
 1-Runtime Environment: Node.js

-2-Language: TypeScript/javaScript
+2-Language: TypeScript

 3-Web Server: Fastify

 4-ORM: Prisma

-5-DB: Postgres
+5-DB: MongoDB atls

 ## Requirements

+--------------(Admin)------------------

-1-The admin/user shall be able to login to the systeam.
+1-The admin shall be able to login to the systeam.

-2-The admin/user shall be able to logout of the systeam.
+2-The admin shall be able to logout of the systeam.

-3-The admin shall be able to add events.
+3-The admin shall be able to update event information.

-4-The admin shall be able to edit events information.
+4-The admin shall be able to create event information.

-5-The admin shall be able to delete events.
+5-The admin shall be able to delete event information.

 6- The admin shall be able to view all event.

 7-The admin shall be able to view the results of searched events.

-***************user ***************
+8- The admin shall be able to

+9-

+--------------(USER)------------------
-1-The user shall be able to view the results of searched events.
+1- The user shall be able to login to the systeam.

-2- The user shall be able to ticket reservation.
+2- The user shall be able to view all event.

+2-The user shall be able to view the results of searched events.

-3-  The user shall be able to payment.
+3- The user shall be able to ticket reservation.

-4- The user shall be able to recover payment.
+4-  The user shall be able to payment.